 I potted up a new Eucalyptus houseplant today, and I thought I’d take some photos to document a few things I’m doing uniquely or differently in my indoor and outdoor garden lately, while also illustrating how to pot up a small Eucalyptus plant to help give it the room needed to grow large enough for medicinal or botanical cuttings.

-How do I handle eucalyptus (and most other plants) differently than most?
+How I repot eucalyptus (and most other plants) differently:

 1. I’m using generic Water Absorbing Polymer to help stabilize soil moisture between plantings.

 2. I’m double potting almost everything currently.
 Planting pots in thin plastic nursery pots means it’s much MUCH easier to rearrange pot arrangements to my liking when I’m staging the plants in my studio or on my deck.
 The method I demonstrate here also reduces the risk of over-watering and minimizes mess left by houseplants.